taliacotton/holler/privacy.md

 * when you explicitly consent to the disclosure of such information to a third party when connecting to a third-party service that asks you if you consent to such sharing;

-* to a parent company, affiliates, subsidiaries, joint ventures, or other companies under common control with Emogi;
+* to a parent company, affiliates, subsidiaries, joint ventures, or other companies under common control with Holler;

 * in connection with, or during negotiations of, a merger, acquisition, consolidation, change of control or sale of all or a portion of our assets or if we undergo bankruptcy or liquidation;